 - Students are not allowed to bring any banned items and/or other items with the potential of causing hurt or injury to school.

 - All students are not allowed to have in possession of any weapon.
 They are also not allowed to bring any weapon-like item which can be used or intended to be used to cause harm to others.

 - List of banned items (the list is not exhaustive)

 - Lighters

-- o Cigarettes
+- Cigarettes

 - Vaporisers

 - Playing cards

 - Pornographic materials

-- o Weapons
+- Weapons

 - Portable electronic devices for gaming and entertainment purposes

 - Vanity set (make-up paraphernalia)

-- Jewellery (non-religious only)

-- o any other item(s) deemed inappropriate or offensive
+- any other item(s) deemed inappropriate or offensive